mfaulk/mfaulk.github.io/_posts/2024-06-19-ilya-papers.md

 research papers and said, ‘If you really learn all of these, you’ll know 90% of what matters today.’
 And I did.
 I plowed through all those things and it all started sorting out in my head."*

 The exact list seems to be lost to time, but something like it recently [resurfaced on Xwitter](https://x. com/keshavchan/status/1787861946173186062).
 Regardless of origin, the list includes some landmark papers in the development of large language models — i.e., the class of artificial neural networks responsible for things like ChatGPT.
-Together, they tell the story of how we learned to assemble basic neural units into increasingly sophisticated architectures, what those architectures are capable of learning, and the practical techniques that make training them possible.
+Together, they tell a story of how we learned to assemble basic neural units into increasingly sophisticated architectures, what those architectures are capable of learning, and the practical techniques that make training them possible.

 # "Ilya's List" of AI Papers
 I've collected the papers here, along with some key takeaways from each.
-I've put them in chronological order to make it easier to see how they build on each other.
-Most of them are papers, but a few are books, blog posts, course notes, etc. In any case, it's a lot of reading!
+They are in chronological order to make it easier to see how they build on each other.
+Most are papers, but a few are books, blog posts, course notes, etc. In any case, it's a lot of reading!
 I've highlighted a few that I think are particularly worth a look.

 * [1993 - Keeping Neural Networks Simple By Minimizing the Description Length of the Weights](#keeping-neural-networks-simple-by-minimizing-the-description-length-of-the-weights)